IEEE-VIT/termiboard/README.md

 # Hacktoberfest 2020 with IEEE-VIT :heart:
 ## Termiboard
-The CLI Dashboard to keep check on your CPU, Memory and Network!
+The CLI Dashboard to keep a check on your CPU, Memory, and Network!

-Support open source software by participating in [Hacktoberfest](https://hacktoberfest.digitalocean.com) and get goodies and a free t-shirt! :yellow_heart:
+Support open-source software by participating in [Hacktoberfest](https://hacktoberfest.digitalocean.com) and get goodies and a free t-shirt! :yellow_heart:

 > Please check all issues labelled as `hacktoberfest` to start contributing!

-Kindly consider leaving a :star: if you like the repository and our organisation.
+Kindly consider leaving a :star: if you like the repository and our organization.

 ## Getting Started
 * Fork it.